Human trafficking in Croatia: Prevention

 In 2009, the government continued its progressive national-level outreach and anti-trafficking training efforts to raise awareness and prevent trafficking.
 During the reporting period, it implemented numerous anti-trafficking education workshops and seminars for Croatian authorities, including social workers, diplomatic and consular staff, judges, prosecutors, police, and students, including members of mobile teams responsible for assisting trafficking victims.
 In November 2009, it organized a seminar for leaders in the tourism industry on ways to identify victims of trafficking.
 It continued to conduct anti-trafficking training for Croatian soldiers prior to their deployment to Afghanistan as international peacekeepers.

 A new National Plan for Combating Trafficking in Persons was implemented by the Croatian government in February 2012.
 In 2011, various anti-trafficking awareness campaigns were carried out by the government, three of which were broadcast, anti-trafficking, public service announcements.
 Additional efforts where placed into the EU Anti-Trafficking Day.
 In connection with Croatia becoming a member of the European Union, tens of millions of euros of European assistance funds have been used to improve the border infrastructure, modernize equipment and train police officers.
 The EU border management agency Frontex reported about 35,000 people caught in illegal border crossings in that region for 2013, more than 33% higher than the previous year.

 In September 2015, the Croatian President asked the army to be prepared to respond and assist at the border, in order to slow the entrance of illegal immigrants, mostly from Serbia, making their way through Croatia since the Hungarian police closed the border crossing between Hungary and Serbia.
-Croatian activists and NGO’s asked for assistance and safe passage for the refugees in the EU, the majority that were entering into the country plan to travel onwards to Western Europe, of the 75 000 that had entered, less than 10 had asked for asylum.
-With the ongoing influx of refugees, Croatia’s surrounding countries announced to close up borders with fences and tighten the rail controls to slow the trafficking of humans through Slovenia, to Austria and Germany.
+Croatian activists and NGO's asked for assistance and safe passage for the refugees in the EU, the majority that were entering into the country plan to travel onwards to Western Europe, of the 75 000 that had entered, less than 10 had asked for asylum.
+With the ongoing influx of refugees, Croatia's surrounding countries announced plans to close up borders with fences and tighten the rail controls to slow the trafficking of humans through Slovenia, to Austria and Germany.

+In 2018, the government reported that it was still lacking a national action plan.
+The OHRRNM served as the secretariat for the senior-level national coordinating committee, and reported that there is a lacking in resources as well as staff.
+The OHRRNM allocated 197,000 kunas ($31,620) for prevention efforts in 2016 and 2017.
+The OHRRNM added an NGO and the Labor inspectorate into the senior-level national coordination committee the following year, and adopted the 2018-2021 national action plan.